DrSequence/go-io-sample/readme.md

 read huge file, hex substring, write to new file.

 cmd/v2 version can read and write use ony one file.

+special version:
+v2 version has hardcode with position for phone number which I need to hash (string to hex).
+It's snapshot version. todo list:
+1) position with yaml
+2) find position and ask an user about it

 ----------------------------------------------------------------
 ### How to run
 > install go